 The concept of a Gatwick noise envelope is welcome, but the airport's proposals are inconsistent with CAA guidance and unacceptable.
-They propose an inappropriate metric and limits, do not comply with government policy and lack adequate enforcement arrangements.
+They propose an inappropriate metric and limits, do not comply with government policy and lack adequate enforcement arrangement.
 They have also been put forward without the stakeholder discussion required by the CAA, in contrast to the approach taken by other airports.

-In relation to metrics, Gatwick has suggested the noise envelope should rely exclusively on Leq data (i.e. using a measure of average noise in defined period).
-It is well aware that the Leq metric does not adequately reflect the impact of aviation noise on communities, because it fails to take account of the increased frequency of overflight which communities would suffer if Gatwick was permitted to expand.
+In relation to metrics, Gatwick has suggested the noise envelope should rely exclusively on Leq 16 hour day 51dB data.
+It is well aware that this metric does not adequately reflect the impact of aviation noise on communities, because it fails to take account of the increased frequency of overflight which communities will suffer as a direct result of Gatwick's expansion plans.
 In our view no single measure will adequately capture the impact of Gatwick's proposals or provide protection for residents.
 An acceptable noise envelope must therefore incorporate a number of measures including average noise contours at different dB levels (both higher and lower), noise event frequency at different dB levels and overflight.
 In support of this, CAA paper CAP 1129 says "An envelope is likely to be defined by a combination of parameters".

 More broadly, Gatwick's proposals do not comply with government aircraft noise policy.
 Policy requires the industry to reduce and mitigate noise as airport capacity grows.
 Noise must therefore fall from the projected level in 2029, prior to the commencement of dual runway operations, or the actual level at that time if that is lower.
-However, Gatwick is proposing that the average noise (Leq) contour in the day period (which is an inadequate measure for the reasons above) would increase as a result of the proposed growth (rather than reduce from that date as policy requires), and that it would be permitted to be significantly greater than noise levels in 2019.
+However, Gatwick is proposing that the average noise contour in the day period (which is an inadequate measure for the reasons above) would increase as a result of the proposed growth (rather than reduce from that date as policy requires), and that it would be permitted to be significantly greater than noise levels in 2019.

 Government policy also requires the benefits of future growth in aviation to be shared between the aviation industry and local communities.
-Gatwick is proposing that its capacity should grow by over 70% in passenger terms from 2019 and that there would be 35% more commercial aircraft movements.
+Gatwick is proposing that its capacity should grow by over 70% in passenger terms and that there would be 35% more commercial aircraft movements.
 Benefits to the industry would be very substantial.
 By contrast, the airport's noise impacts, if measured in a meaningful way, would initially increase substantially before potentially declining modestly from new record levels.
 There would be no benefits for communities.
 The airport has therefore made no attempt to share benefits in the way government policy requires.
 Its proposals are therefore not compliant with policy and must be materially revised.